- Help & Support - takes you to the Knowledge Hub where you can view product documentation, videos, technical blogs, product news, and give feedback.

 MapBrowser Workspace and Feature Layer

-The Workspace and Feature Layer panels appear when you need them to give you access to relevant information and controls.
+The Layer Manager and Inspector Panel appear when you need them to give you access to relevant information and controls.

 This section gives you an overview of each panel with links to more detailed information.